8 Clear Signs You’re Not Eating Enough Vegetables

 Eat more veggies: Buy frozen

 “Many people avoid fresh vegetables because they go bad before having a chance to prepare them, they don’t like the chopping involved, or they’re not quite sure how to prepare them,” says Crystal Langlois, RD, clinical oncology dietitian at Cancer Treatment Centers of America at Southeastern Regional Medical Center.
 “Buying frozen vegetables is a great alternative that is convenient and easy.
-If all the prep work and chopping scares you, many grocery stores carry pre-chopped items in both the frozen and fresh produce areas.”
+If all the prep work and chopping scare you, many grocery stores carry pre-chopped items in both the frozen and fresh produce areas.”
 If you still have that inner kid kicking and screaming to avoid eating your veggies, blend your veggies into shakes or smoothies.
 “The taste of vegetables is easily masked in shakes or smoothies by using fruits and fruits juices,” says Langlois.
 “Small diced mushrooms can be incorporated into hamburgers or meatloaf, as well.”
 Don’t miss these clever tricks to start liking the healthy veggies you hate.